- Sphere Engine overview

 Correctness is not required for the execution and finalization stages for two different reasons:

-- the execution stage is dedicated to run the end user's code, so we expect that it may fail or exceed the time limit
+) stage is dedicated to run the end user's code, so we expect that it may fail or exceed the time limit, - the finalization (

-- the finalization stage is mostly a cleanup procedure and it is executed after establishing the final result
+) stage is mostly a cleanup procedure, and it is executed after establishing the final result.

 There is nothing specific for this stage.
 It is expected to perform preparation steps if there are any.

-The compilation process should be performed in this step.
-The Content Manager should decide whether the compilation process was successful or not.
-There are two options
+The build process should be performed in this step.
+The Content Manager should decide whether the build process was successful or not.
+There are two options:

-- compilation process was successful - in this case there is nothing specific to be done
+- build process was successful - in this case there is nothing specific to be done,

-- compilation process failed - in this case the Content Manager should create a file
+- build process failed - in this case the Content Manager should set

-The compilation stage script has access to the $RUNTIME
+The build stage script has access to the $SE_PATH_RUNTIME_DATA

 environmental variable.
 This variable holds the path to